 Post Lunch, while exploring the villages, a Stoliczka’s Bushchat was sighted.
 The Bushchat was busy feeding and did not mind our company and we were lucky enough to witness it puffing and rolling.
 A Red-tailed Wheatear was also sighted closeby.

-Before calling it a day, we tried our luck again at the Gaushala area to spot the Creeper.
-We reached Gaushala by 1730 Hrs and immediately heard the bird calling.
+Before calling it a day, we tried our luck again to spot the Creeper and reached Gaushala by 1730 Hrs and immediately heard the bird calling.

 Unfortunately, by the time we got out of our vehicle and approached the spot on foot, the birds had roosted.

 We later met Poonia Ji and informed him that we narrowly missed the Creeper sighting.
 He suggested that we go back to the same spot tomorrow morning at sunrise.
 He explained that as the sun rises, the spiders become active and this in turn attracts the Spotted Creeper that feeds on them.

 27 Dec 2015 : Day 4